johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/integration/software_integration.md

    - Place the new test alongside related tests in the appropriate test suite.
 4. Run the test suite and verify that your new test passes.
    - If it fails, investigate whether the integration requires additional adaptations.

+Pattern cue — **Tests: Your Life Insurance (OORP, p.149)**: tests protect against regressions and confirm the correctness of integration.
+Pattern cue — **Write Tests to Understand (OORP, p.179)**: writing tests clarifies what the patch is supposed to do.
+Pattern cue — **Grow Your Test Base Incrementally (OORP, p.159)**: only add tests around the integrated patch instead of rewriting the whole suite.
+Pattern cue — **Study the Exceptional Entities (OORP, p.107)**: focus tests on edge cases and unusual conditions where bugs are more likely.

 ---